Beetles belong to the order Coleoptera, the largest insect group worldwide.

 While the most frequent species are usually between 2 and 7.5 mm, they can range in size from 1 to 35 mm.

-These types of beetles in North America come in various hues, including blue, green, yellow, brown, and black.
+In North America, these types of beetles come in various hues, including blue, green, yellow, brown, and black.

 Rove beetles are distinguished by their elongated bodies with six or seven abdominal segments and shorter wing coverings.

-Due to their preference for humid habitats, these beetles are more prevalent in the Southeast of the country, particularly in the areas surrounding lakes, rivers, and ponds.
+Due to their preference for humid habitats, these beetles are more prevalent in the country’s Southeast, particularly surrounding lakes, rivers, and ponds.

 Their diet comprises plants, insects, fungi, and decomposing organic materials like carrion and excrement.